Fabio Gattari

+Early life

+He was born in Tolentino in 1958.

 Career

-In 1976, Fabio founded the company GB elettronica together with Carlo Barabucci.
-With this company project, he had built and supported Radio transmitters in the Marche region in Italy.
+In 1976, Gattari founded the company GB elettronica together with Carlo Barabucci.
+The company built and supported radio transmitters in the Marche region of Italy.

-From 1982 to 1985, Gattari worked with Effe Computers in Macerata Italy, HP concessionaire, where he programmed several software such as notary office management software (SETA), legal office management software and building site accounting management software.
-This was one of the first software developed for touch-screen at that time and the HP150 was one of the first PCs with built-in touch screen.
+From 1982 to 1985, Gattari worked with Effe Computers in Macerata, Italy.
+He became a HP dealer, where he programmed software such as notary office management software (SETA), legal office management software and building site accounting management software.
+This was one of the first products developed for touch-screens at that time and the HP-150 was one of the first PCs with a built-in touch screen.